Home / Blog / How to open a company in malta

 Annual returns and financial statements

-After your company is set up, you must file annual returns and financial statements with the Malta Business Registry.
-This updates the registry on any changes and provides an overview of your company’s financial performance.
-Timely and accurate submissions are crucial to avoid penalties.
+Once your company is established in Malta, it is mandatory to file annual returns and financial statements with the Malta Business Registry (MBR).
+These filings serve to update the registry on any structural or operational changes while also providing a clear overview of your company’s financial health and compliance status.

 Tax filings and payments